Arnaud-5G/Calculator/README.md

 This is a "kind of" plugin to add to your scripts.

-It curently has compatibility for arithmetic expressions.
+It curently has compatibility for :
+-Negative Numbers
+-Juxtaposition

+-Parentheses
+-Recursive Parentheses

+-Exponants
+-Roots
+-Divisions
+-Modulos
+-Multiplications
+-Additions
+-Substractions